Semiclassical corrections to the photon orbits of a non-rotating black hole: The corrections to the Geodesic and the Photon orbits

 Let

-where $ \delta$ is a small number above the Mass of the blackhole.
-The equation which relates $\delta$ to $\phi_{\infty}$ also gets corrected.
+where as previously $ \delta$ is a small number above the mass of the blackhole.
+The equation which relates $\delta$ to $\phi_{\infty}$ gets corrected in the semiclassical approximation.
 Hence, substituting equation (\ref{eqn:3M_1}) in equation (\ref{eqn:phi_1}) and then exponentiating both sides one gets

 The interesting aspect of this calculation is that for any $\mu$ as the number of cycles increases, very soon the order of the corrections become comparable with the semiclassical corrections to the Periastron.
-Notice in the above that the integrals $E_1$ and $I(u_2)$ depend on the $\delta$ this is a transcendental equation and cannot be solved if the exact form is not known.
-In the next section we use the methods of \cite{adg2} to calculate the exact form of these.
-The impact parameter is resolved as follows:
+Notice in the above that the integrals $E_1$ and $I(u_2)$ depend on the $\delta$ and this is a transcendental equation and cannot be solved if the exact form of the semiclassical corrections to the metric is not known.
+In the next section we use the semiclassical metric of \cite{adg2} to calculate the exact form of the above equation.